Tepco shares slump 10% after regulator slams breaches at nuclear station

-TOKYO (Reuters) - Tokyo Electric Power (Tepco) shares dropped around 10% after Japan’s atomic regulator found safety breaches at the company’s Kashiwazaki Kariwa station and the industry minister said it will not be able to restart the plant soon.
+TOKYO (Reuters) - Shares of Tokyo Electric Power (Tepco) fell the most in eight years on Wednesday after Japan’s atomic regulator found safety breaches at its Kashiwazaki Kariwa station and a government minister said the plant will not restart soon.

-Tepco shares had surged in recent months on hopes it would be able to restart Kashiwazaki Kariwa, the world’s biggest nuclear station, after years of trying to convince regulators and local residents it had learnt the lessons of the Fukushima disaster ten years ago.
+Tepco shares had surged in recent months on hopes it would be able to restart Kashiwazaki Kariwa, the world’s biggest nuclear power station, after years of trying to convince regulators and local residents it had learnt the lessons of the Fukushima disaster 10n years ago.

-Regulators used their most serious evaluation - known as a red evaluation - of Tepco’s breaches that included failure to protect nuclear materials and security missteps that could have allowed unauthorized personnel access to sensitive areas of Kashiwazaki Kariwa.
+Regulators used their most serious evaluation - known as a red evaluation - of Tepco’s breaches that included failure to protect nuclear materials.

+Also, Tepco’s security missteps led to an unauthorized staff member accessing sensitive areas of Kashiwazaki Kariwa last year.

 Economy, Trade and Industry Minister Hiroshi Kajiyama told reporters on Tuesday he takes the breaches “seriously” and made it clear that Tepco would not be able to restart the station anytime soon.